-Quick and accurate diagnosis is key to developing an effective individualized treatment plan.
-To make sure we have all the information we need to determine precisely what is going on, we offer a comprehensive array of breast imaging services.
-Sometimes we need to use more than one imaging modality to gain all the data we need.
-Our state-of-the-art procedures include the following:
+Breast imaging results help your doctors develop an individualized treatment plan if an abnormality is found.
+To ensure we have all the information we need to determine precisely what is going on, we offer different types of breast imaging modalities.
+In some cases, we need to use more than one imaging modality to provide the most accurate diagnosis.

 To perform a mammogram, we compress your breast between a plastic plate and a digital detector, which helps to spread the tissue apart.
 This process ensures there will be little movement, that the image will be clear, and that the mammogram can be performed with lower X-ray dose.
-While this compression can be uncomfortable, it lasts for a few seconds only, and it is a necessary step to producing a good mammogram image.
-Our technicians will work with you to try to limit the discomfort as much as possible.
+While compression may be uncomfortable, it lasts for only a few seconds, and is necessary to produce a good mammogram image.
+Our technologists are sensitive to this and will work with you to minimize any discomfort as much as possible.

-We perform breast ultrasounds to evaluate any problems that may have been found during a screening, diagnostic mammogram, or physical examination.
-We may also perform these as an adjunct to a screening mammogram, particularly for women with unusually dense breasts.
+Like mammography, breast ultrasound can be screening or diagnostic.
+We perform diagnostic breast ultrasounds to evaluate any problems that may have been found during a screening or diagnostic mammogram, or physical examination.
+Breast ultrasound is also used as an adjunct to screening mammography for women with dense breasts.

-To perform this test, a technician holds an instrument to your skin, which transmits sound waves through the breast.
-The computer picks up the echoes from these sounds waves and transforms them into a black and white image that it displays on the screen.
+To perform this test, a technologist will hold an instrument to your skin, which transmits sound waves through the breast.
+The computer picks up the echoes from these sounds waves and transforms them into an image that displays on the screen.
 This examination is painless and does not expose you to any radiation.

 Breast Magnetic Resonance Imaging (MRI)

+MRI is used to screen high-risk women, evaluate the breasts of some newly diagnosed cancer patients, and for other diagnostic indications.
 An MRI scan uses magnets and radio waves (instead of X-rays) to produce highly detailed, cross-sectional images of the breasts.
-We may use a contrast material called gadolinium, which we inject into your arm before or during the exam.
-This contrast makes it easier for us to see the breast tissue details.
+We use a contrast material containing gadolinium, which we inject into your arm during the exam.
+This contrast makes it possible to see abnormalities in breast tissue.